 Quick Dashboard Creation¶

-Dashboards display functionally related visual reports on the same interface, building data insights scenarios through multi-dimensional data analysis.
-You can start building visual scenarios by creating a blank dashboard or importing custom templates, and comprehensively monitor data metrics from different sources by adding charts, time widgets, keyword searches, and tag filtering.
+Dashboards display functionally related visual reports on the same interface, building data insight scenarios through multi-dimensional data analysis.
+You can start building visual scenarios by creating a blank dashboard from scratch or importing a custom template, and comprehensively monitor data metrics from different sources by adding charts, time controls, keyword searches, tag filters, and more.

 -

-Monitor core data: Centralize key performance indicators in chart form;
+Monitor core data: Display key performance indicators in chart form;

 -